 Over the years, Julie has worked in various roles for the news station, from Multi-media Journalist and fill-in Traffic Anchor, to Reporter and Weekend Anchor.
 Most recently, Julie was promoted to the role of Morning Anchor and looks forward to joining an enthusiastic, seasoned team.

 What inspires Julie most is connecting with others, sharing their personal stories, and crafting quality journalism.
-She is an Emmy-nominated, Associated Press award-winning reporter who loves exploring Central Florida.
-Born in Sicily, Italy to professor parents, Julie speaks conversational Italian and Spanish and loves traveling with her family.
+She is an Emmy-nominated, Associated Press (now, FABJ) award-winning Anchor who relishes in making complex (or even mundane!) issues digestible for viewers, so that they may see the impact to their daily lives.

 Julie is a graduate of Temple University in Philadelphia, PA.
 She earned her undergraduate in Broadcast Journalism and Spanish, and finished top of her Master of Journalism class at her alma mater as well.
 She was the captain of the Diamond Gems dance team, a member of Delta Zeta sorority and volunteered for Temple Update cable show for four years.